Data Sharing – National Fraud Initiative 2020/21

 At East Lothian Council we are required by law to protect the public funds we administer.
 We may share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

-On behalf of the Accounts Commission, Audit Scotland appoints the auditor to audit the accounts of this authority.
-It is also responsible for carrying out data matching exercises.
+On behalf of the Accounts Commission, Audit Scotland appoints an auditor to audit the accounts of this authority.
+We are also responsible for carrying out data matching exercises.

-Where a match is found it indicates that there may be an inconsistency that requires further investigation.
+Where a match is found it indicates there may be an inconsistency that requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
-The exercise can also help bodies to ensure that their records are up to date.
+The exercise can also help organisations ensure their records are up to date.

-Data matching by Audit Scotland is subject to a Code of Practice.
-Further information is available from Audit Scotland.
+Data matching by Audit Scotland is subject to the the code of data matching practice 2018.

 For additional information on Audit Scotland’s legal powers and the reasons why it matches particular information, see Audit Scotland’s privacy notice.